Absenteeism undermines a student’s ability to perform at his/ her best and is

 Students and parents will be notified of dates and times.

-Students registered in a certificate program must complete the required work
+Students registered in a certificate program must complete the required internship for program completion.
+Times and duration of the internships are

 determined by the program.
 Students in a workplace are covered by Workers